Sorry, you need to enable JavaScript to visit this website.

 Eligibility

-To be eligible to enter the NPPF Step two legal examination to the rank of sergeant or inspector, officers should meet the eligibility criteria for the NPPF Step one.
-NPPF Step one confirms that candidates have:
+To be eligible to enter the NPPF step two legal examination to the rank of sergeant or inspector, officers must meet the eligibility criteria for the NPPF step one.

 Sergeants’ specific eligibility criteria

-Candidates nearing completion of their probation may only register for the examination if they are supported by their force and will have achieved substantive rank by the date of the NPPF Step two legal examination.
-Candidates and forces should ensure that candidates have met these criteria.
-Officers who have applied early but who have not been made substantive in the rank of constable will not be permitted to take the examination under any circumstances.
-Any officer who takes the exam before they are substantive for any reason will have their result voided.
+Candidates and forces must ensure that candidates have met these criteria.
+Officers who apply early but are not substantive in the rank of constable will not be permitted to take the examination under any circumstances.
+Any officer who takes the examination before they are substantive for any reason will have their result voided.

 Inspectors’ specific eligibility criteria